The major gateway to internet resources for sociology from the UK. Maintained by the LSE Library

 Attainment and other data for English schoolchildren since 1996.
 Application necessary to access data.

 Government quango charged with inspecting schools & maintaining standards

 UK HIGHER EDUCATION

 UK further & higher education.
 Also publishes Graduate Labour Market (employability statistics)

 Funded by Universities UK and others to raise awareness & carry out research in the equality & diversity sphere

 Government quango that distributes cash to the UK higher education sector.
 Also administers the National Student Survey

-Free access to older statistics on UK higher education (c.1994-2006), but with an embargo on the most recent 5 years or so.
+Free access to older statistics on UK higher education (c.1994-2006), but with an embargo on the most recent 5 years or so - these can be accessed upon application to the Strategic Planning office of the University of Essex.
 UCAS also offers some data for free

 Champions high quality teaching & carries out surveys of undergraduate & postgraduate experiences of higher education